 Net Price: $29,621

 Located at the center of New York State, Syracuse University is a highly competitive institution founded in 1870.
-SU has one of the most expansive disability studies programs in the country, offering not only the undergraduate level, but also disability studies graduate programs.
+SU has one of the most expansive disability studies programs in the country.
+It offers programs at the undergraduate level, and disability studies graduate programs.
 These include the MA in disability studies as well as the PhD disability studies.
-Students in the disability studies department may also attain a certificate of advanced study (CAS), which is a 15 credit hour graduate degree ideal for those pursuing disability research, teaching, or other vocations.
-Syracuse’s distributes an average of $225 million in financial assistance, grants, and scholarships.
+Students in the disability studies department may also earn a certificate of advanced study (CAS).
+This is a 15 credit hour graduate degree ideal for those pursuing:

 Other articles of interest: